MasterCraft Boat Holdings, Inc. (NASDAQ:MCFT) Expected to Post Quarterly Sales of $194.17 Million

-Equities analysts expect MasterCraft Boat Holdings, Inc. (NASDAQ:MCFT – Get Rating) to announce sales of $194.17 million for the current fiscal quarter, Zacks Investment Research reports.
+Equities analysts expect that MasterCraft Boat Holdings, Inc. (NASDAQ:MCFT – Get Rating) will post $194.17 million in sales for the current quarter, Zacks reports.
 Four analysts have made estimates for MasterCraft Boat’s earnings.
-The lowest sales estimate is $191.56 million and the highest is $196.40 million.
-MasterCraft Boat posted sales of $155.53 million in the same quarter last year, which would indicate a positive year over year growth rate of 24.8%.
-The company is expected to issue its next quarterly earnings report on Monday, January 1st.
+The highest sales estimate is $196.40 million and the lowest is $191.56 million.
+MasterCraft Boat reported sales of $155.53 million during the same quarter last year, which indicates a positive year-over-year growth rate of 24.8%.
+The firm is expected to issue its next earnings report on Monday, January 1st.

-On average, analysts expect that MasterCraft Boat will report full-year sales of $684.37 million for the current financial year, with estimates ranging from $681.77 million to $686.60 million.
-For the next year, analysts expect that the company will post sales of $744.65 million, with estimates ranging from $723.30 million to $766.00 million.
-Zacks’ sales averages are an average based on a survey of research firms that cover MasterCraft Boat.
+According to Zacks, analysts expect that MasterCraft Boat will report full year sales of $684.37 million for the current year, with estimates ranging from $681.77 million to $686.60 million.
+For the next fiscal year, analysts expect that the company will post sales of $744.65 million, with estimates ranging from $723.30 million to $766.00 million.
+Zacks’ sales calculations are a mean average based on a survey of sell-side research firms that that provide coverage for MasterCraft Boat.

-MasterCraft Boat (NASDAQ:MCFT – Get Rating) last issued its quarterly earnings results on Wednesday, May 11th.
-The company reported $1.21 earnings per share for the quarter, beating analysts’ consensus estimates of $1.06 by $0.15.
+MasterCraft Boat (NASDAQ:MCFT – Get Rating) last announced its quarterly earnings results on Wednesday, May 11th.
+The company reported $1.21 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.06 by $0.15.
 MasterCraft Boat had a net margin of 9.80% and a return on equity of 56.19%.
-During the same period last year, the firm posted $0.97 EPS.
+During the same quarter in the prior year, the company posted $0.97 earnings per share.

+A number of hedge funds have recently modified their holdings of MCFT.
+Moors & Cabot Inc. purchased a new position in MasterCraft Boat in the 3rd quarter valued at approximately $28,000.
+Group One Trading L.P. boosted its position in MasterCraft Boat by 55.9% in the 1st quarter.
+Group One Trading L.P. now owns 1,394 shares of the company’s stock valued at $34,000 after buying an additional 500 shares during the period.
+New York State Teachers Retirement System purchased a new position in MasterCraft Boat in the 4th quarter valued at approximately $45,000.
+Royal Bank of Canada boosted its position in MasterCraft Boat by 50.8% in the 3rd quarter.
+Royal Bank of Canada now owns 1,947 shares of the company’s stock valued at $48,000 after buying an additional 656 shares during the period.
+Finally, Citigroup Inc. boosted its position in MasterCraft Boat by 133.9% in the 3rd quarter.
+Citigroup Inc. now owns 2,098 shares of the company’s stock valued at $53,000 after buying an additional 1,201 shares during the period.
+89.93% of the stock is owned by institutional investors.

 MasterCraft Boat Company Profile (Get Rating)